wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-virtual-agents/create-chatbot-power-virtual-agents-dataverse-teams/includes/2-create-first-chatbot.md

     When you are creating a new chatbot, team owners and the bot creator have read/write access by default.
 Team members only have read access to the chatbot.

     If this is your first time creating a chatbot or Power Apps application in the team, you will receive a notification that the process will be slightly longer than usual while the system sets up.
 Select **Close** to continue and then wait a few minutes for Teams to notify you that the chatbot is ready.
-After setup has completed, open the notification under **Activity** and then select **Next**.
+After setup has been completed, open the notification under **Activity** and then select **Next**.

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the setup is complete notification.](../media/image-3.png)](../media/image-3.png#lightbox)